renl/ncl/QWEN.md

 - `EPrintf`: Handles error output formatting to stderr This improves code organization and reduces duplication between commands.

+#### New process Package
+A new internal package `process` has been added with:
+- `Process`: Struct definition for process information
+- `ListProcesses`: Cross-platform function to list running processes
+- OS-specific implementations for optimal performance on each platform This keeps the process listing functionality separate from the command implementation.

 ## Development Practices

 1. **Modular Design**: Each command is self-contained in its own file